BetterWayElectronics/ps4-nor-validator/README.md

 	Each licence allows once PC and is locked to your HWID.
 You can change your HD and format your PC and the licence will work, but you cannot use it on another PC.
 	You can also upgrade an existing license to a USB based one so you can use it on multiple PCS.

 	Trials have been removed due to abuse!
+Hello Alexey <3

 ### Your program is a VIRUS/SPYWARE!
 WAAAH! ###
 	I protect my programs with Themida.
 The problem with this is that heuristically some AV software see it as a threat.